-Stir occasionally to avoid sticking from the pan
+Stir occasionally to avoid sticking to the pan

 It’s best to use a non-stick pan

-You are probably wondering why add molasses?
+You are probably wondering why to add molasses.
 For me, it gives that burnt taste which is a good balance when you are drinking something sweet.
 But if you don’t have it, you can also skip it.

 Tapioca pearls are typically black, but that is because they use food coloring.
 You can use this recipe and add any food coloring like this one in orange.
 I’ve seen people make tapioca pearls in different shapes, some are even rainbow colors.